manoskary/neural-morphing/README.md

 pip install -r requirements.txt
 ```

-This provides the tooling needed for DAC export (`tools/export_dac.py`) and for experimenting with the original Python morphing prototype.
+This provides the tooling needed for DAC export (`tools/export_dac.py`) and for experimenting with the RVQ-aware Python morphing prototype.

 ## Building the Plugin